AboudJbara/PlutoCharonCR3BP/README.md

 ```bash
 pip install -r requirements.txt
 ```
+## Running the Demo
-To run demo:
+To run the demo:
 ```bash
 python cr3bp_master.py
 ```
-Keep in mind, the master file only runs the horseshoe figures.
-For the remaining figures, see `figures/`, and to reproduce each one, see comments at the topic of each file in ```scripts/```.
+The demo reproduces the canonical horseshoe figure shown in the paper.

+Each figure in the paper corresponds to a script in the scripts/ directory, which includes brief comments explaining the parameter modifications required to generate each result.

+Rendered figures appear in the figures/ directory.

+## Environment
+Tested using:
+* Python 3.12.10
+* numpy 2.3.2
+* matplotlib 3.10.5

+Tested on Windows.